phillwatson/one-stop/rail-module/rail-service/README.md

 The rail service polls each account for new transactions on a nightly basis.
 When doing so, it also checks whether the consent to access those accounts has expired.
 The user will be notified (by email and online notifications) if a consent has expired.
 The user can then decide whether to renew that consent.
+Once renewed the transactions for the account will be retrieved from when it was last polled.

 ### Transaction Categories
 Transactions can be identified and organised into user-defined categories that